googleapis/docuploader/README.md

     * Subdirectories (`./product/page1.yml`, `./product/page2.yml`)
     * Special subdirectories (`./api`, `./examples`)

-   **Note:** if documentation files are in the root directory or subdirectories, do not put them in special directories.
-If you use special directories, only use special directories and do not place documentation in the root or other subdirectories.
+   **Note:** If you use special subdirectories, only use special subdirectories and do not place documentation in the root or other subdirectories.

 (1) and (2) will be checked and enforced if you use `docuploader upload`.